-Join Lee Lanier for an in-depth discussion in this video Choosing quality settings, part of Fusion 7: Getting Started.
+Join Lee Lanier for an in-depth discussion in this video Choosing quality settings, part of Learning Fusion 7.

 - In the previous video, I discussed how to render our preview, and when we did that, we had to go through the render settings window which has some quality controls.
 The timeline itself down here at the bottom also has quality controls, and this effects whatever you see in the view as you look at a tool.
 Let's take a look at those options.
 I'm going to import some footage first.
 So once again, Tools, I/O, Loader, and I'll grab the Greenscreen closeup one more time.
 I'll drop that into the right view, and we'll take a look.
 All right, in terms of the quality controls down here at the bottom, the first one is High Q.